 The great benefit of adding Usersnap with JIRA?
 Clients can create screenshots and send those annotated screenshots to the developers in charge.
 By adding meta information about the user’s session (such as OS, browser version, etc.) to every JIRA ticket, fixing bugs gets much easier.

 PS: If you consider Usersnap as a JIRA alternative, you should check out this comparison.

 I guess, you all know Slack, right?
 Slack is a great team messenger with a ton of integrations.
 I wrote about the best Slack integration for web developers in this blog post (definitely worth a read).

 With the Slack integration for JIRA, you get notified about important JIRA updates in your Slack chat.
-For example you can be notified on new issues created with JIRA or changed issue statuses.
+For example, you can be notified of new issues created with JIRA or changed issue statuses.

 Using HipChat instead of Slack?
 No worries.
 Since HipChat is part of the Atlassian family, you get covered as well and you can receive notifications in your HipChat rooms.